KennthShang/PhaGCN/README.md

 There are two parameters for the program: 1. `--contigs` is the path of your contigs file.
 2. `--len` is the length of the contigs you want to predict.
 As shown in our paper, with the length of contigs increases, the recall and precision increase.
 We recommend you to choose a proper length according to your needs.
 The default length is 8000bp.

+The output file is **final_prediction.csv**.
+There are three column in this csv file: "contig_name, median_file_name, prediction".

+The given database only support prediction under the **Caudovirales** order.
+But you can change the database if required.

 # References
 how to cite this tool:
 ```